An age of ash and shadow.

 Start a conversation.

-If your market decides slowly, in committee, under scrutiny — and your marketing is not compounding into pipeline — tell us what you’re building.
+Your market decides slowly, in committee, under scrutiny.
+If your marketing is not compounding into pipeline, tell us what you're building.